 b.
 Holds conferences on addiction and its relationship to the spread of HIV/AIDS.

 c.
-Gives teaching seminars and coaches individuals, providing information on the disease of alcoholism and on the 12-step program that alleviates this crippling disease.
+Facilitates certified training workshops as a NAADAC provider and coaches church leadership, providing information on the disease of addiction and on the 12-step program that alleviates this crippling disease.